vitoramerico/tractian/README.md

 - **Filter Optimization**: Implement filtering on the back-end to reduce the amount of returned data, improving performance.
 - **Animations and UX**: Add transitions and visual effects to make the user experience smoother and more interactive.
 - **Hierarchical Visualization Enhancement**: Improve the presentation of the asset and location tree to facilitate navigation and usability.
 - **Multilingual Support**: Implement translations for different languages, making the application globally accessible.
+- **Favorite Component**: Allow a component to be marked as a favorite for easier access.
+Additionally, add a filter to search for favorite components by company.

 ## Continuous Integration